pecey/pecey.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student at [Indiana University](https://www.indiana.edu/) pursuing Master's in Data Science.
+My interests are in the field of Artificial Intelligence, more specifically in Deep Learning, Reinforcement Learning and Continual Learning.
 At present, I am working with [Prof. Roni Khardon](https://scholar.google.com/citations?user=ymCi4oEAAAAJ&hl=en&oi=ao) on stochastic online planning and learning.

 Prior to this, I worked for a couple of years at [ThoughtWorks Technologies](https://www.thoughtworks.com/) as a software consultant.